 On arrival and having cleared immigration, a warm welcome has me in the car for the hour’s drive to Camp Kuzuma where I will spend two nights.
-The weather is warm and I shed layers as I watch the every day scenes from the car.
-On route we spot two elephants casually feeding on the side of the road, an apt reminder of how wonderfully wild it really is here.
+The weather is warm and I shed layers as I watch the everyday scenes from the car.
+On route, we spot two elephants casually feeding on the side of the road, an apt reminder of how wonderfully wild it really is here.

 About 90km in and a 4×4 safari vehicle awaits us at the side of the road, the last stretch with guide Gary and tracker Beer, forming part of our first game drive.
 And there it is as we take a turn on the jeep track that winds through long grass, Camp Kuzuma with the manager Jaco Kok and his team waiting to greet us.

 With only five suites in the private concession that traverses over 20000 hectares, the lodge offers an intimate African safari experience under a canopy of Mopane trees.
-Accommodation is in luxury tents that are literally right in the bush, and have giant king size beds, outdoor showers and Victorian baths that speak of safaris from days gone by.
+Accommodation is in luxury tents that are literally right in the bush, and have giant king-size beds, outdoor showers and Victorian baths that speak of safaris from days gone by.
 As I’m shown to mine I can’t help but express with delight – ‘this is right in the bush’.

 The area had just experienced unprecedented rains and water lies shimmering in the Autumn sun as we enjoyed game drives and time cruising the Chobe River.
-There were elephants at the water hold by night, bird viewing was at it’s best, the plains game delighted and during our stay the focus remained on the sheer wilderness, moody skies, trees and lesser known creatures that make our world a place to be appreciated.
+There were elephants at the water hold by night, bird viewing was at its best, the plains game delighted and during our stay, the focus remained on the sheer wilderness, moody skies, trees and lesser-known creatures that make our world a place to be appreciated.

 In the evenings the sky turned a deep orange, the light softened and the pace slowed to that of the African bushveld.
-On my second night we gathered around a fire in the boma, just meters away from the watering hole.
+On my second night, we gathered around a fire in the boma, just meters away from the watering hole.
 Chef prepared a delicious dinner on the open flames and we exchanged stories of memorable safari moments.
-Jaco pointed out a diminutive Scops Owl in the tree above us and in the distance I recognised the call of a jackal on the prowl.
+Jaco pointed out a diminutive Scops Owl in the tree above us and in the distance, I recognised the call of a jackal on the prowl.
 This I realised, was about as close as you can get to staying in the bush, with every luxury and spoil considered.

 Definitive moments like these leave me in awe of the place that I am in.

-Camp Kuzuma details.
+Camp Kuzuma details

 The camp has a strong co-operation with Elephants without Borders to ensure their survival and offers an idyllic spot at the water hole, to which they are drawn to drink and whether you are having an outdoor shower, sitting on the deck with a sundowner or being pampered with a back massage in the open tented spa – they are never more than a short distance away.

 The main lodge area is home to an open plan bar, lounge and dining area which serves sumptuous African cuisine.
-The main area extends onto a large wooden deck that overlooks a floodlit waterhole that is frequently visited by an abundance of wildlife including herds of elephant and lion prides.
+The main area extends onto a large wooden deck that overlooks a floodlit waterhole that is frequently visited by an abundance of wildlife including herds of elephants and lion prides.
 The sunken fire pit just off the deck welcomes guests and offers an opportunity to find solace and comfort whilst reading a book in the cool afternoon breeze, or whilst enjoying a fine dining experience under the African stars.

-Activities on offer at the lodge.
+Activities on offer at the lodge

-From the lodge you can enjoy game drives game drives on the Kuzuma Plains, heading out in the early morning and late afternoon as the wildlife is more active during the cooler hours of the day.
+From the lodge you can enjoy game drives on the Kuzuma Plains, heading out in the early morning and late afternoon as the wildlife is more active during the cooler hours of the day.
 A spectacular diversity of game moves through this immense wilderness, including breeding herds of elephant, leopard, lion, spotted hyena, giraffe, large buffalo herds, roan antelope and sable to name a few.

-What I loved is the time Gary took to point out all the little details, teaching more about the various trees and the qualities they hold, the beetles and spiders, the birds and their calls and the time we were allowed at the sightings of game we came across.
-The pace was fitting to the setting, slow and respectful and at times it felt like we were alone in the world.
+What I loved is the time Gary took to point out all the little details, teaching more about the various trees and the qualities they hold, the beetles and spiders, the birds and their calls and the time we were allowed at the sightings of the game we came across.
+The pace was fitting to the setting, slow and respectful and at times it felt like we were alone in the world

 Activities on offer beyond the lodge